MisterY/music-site/drums/practice.md

 There is a distinction between the following terms:

 - Exercise: refers to physical exercise, repetition of movements, development of muscles and "muscle memory".
-See [Exercises](exercises.md) page.
+See [Exercises](exercises) page.
-- Rehearsal: preparing for the gig.
-Playing in the environment that matches the presentation environment as much as possible.
-For example, a band rehearsal.
 - Practice: act of playing the instrument.
 Either in gigs, with others, or alone.
 Experimenting with ideas, phrases, coordination.
 Learning and perfecting technique as well as musical expression.
+See [Practice Elements](practice-elements).
+- Rehearsal: preparing for the gig.
+Playing in the environment that matches the presentation environment as much as possible.
+Usually a band or group rehearsal.
+- Performing: playing in front of the live audience or recording.

 See Jojo Mayer's [explanation](https://www.facebook.com/DougMeolaDrumSpot/videos/1694062487338952/).